-The SEO faculty expects that a student will defend a dissertation proposal before December of their $4^{th}$ year.
+The SEO faculty expects that a student will defend a dissertation proposal before December of their 4th year.
 Within six months of passing the comprehensive examination, the student must select a dissertation advisor, and a committee should be formed in consultation with the advisor within 12 months.
 The student is expected to work closely with this committee to develop a written draft of the dissertation topic and research proposal.

 Serious attention should be given to the composition of the student's dissertation committee.
 This committee must consist of at least four members (one chairperson and three members).
 At least one committee member must be from outside the student's department; this person can be from inside or outside of the University of Tennessee.
-Details are provided on the Graduate School's PhD Committee form (https://gradschool.utk.edu/forms-central/phd-committee-form/).
+Details are provided on the Graduate School's PhD Committee form (PhD Committee Form - The Graduate School (utk.edu)).
 Please work with the SEO Ph.D.
 Program Director and your dissertation advisor to ensure a properly-formed committee.